paulagd/python-test-server/documentation/data/header.md

 All the functions are free to change and all the code can be adapted and reused in order to plug in a new system.

+> The full code of the CBIR used is available in https://github.com/imatge-upc/salbow.

 ### How needs the project to be structured?

-* The project provides a python server that allows to merge your code with the whole project.
+The project provides a python server that allows to merge your code with the whole project.
 To do that, a `main server` file is created and it will be the one which connects your code with the `nodejs` server.

   1. Install the `zerorpc` library.

       ```
       pip install zerorpc
       ```

       > Install also the other dependencies if needed.